In remembrance of Doris Day, it seems only fitting to share this lemon cake recipe today.

 Bake the cake

-- Bake at 350 degrees for 35 minutes, until a toothpick inserted in the middle comes out clean.
+- Bake the cake at 350 degrees for 30 minutes, until the top is firmly set and a toothpick inserted in the middle comes out clean.

 Make the icing